Our full details are:

 - We may transfer your personal data to countries that the Federal Data Protection and Information Commissioner and the European Commission have approved as providing an adequate level of protection for personal data; or

-- We may use specific contracts or codes of conduct or certification mechanisms approved by the Federal Data Protection and Information Commissioner and the European Commission which give personal data the same protection it has in Europe.
+- We may use Standard Contractual Clauses approved by the Federal Data Protection and Information Commissioner and the European Commission, supplemented by adequate additional measures as required by data protection law.

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.